A parallel fast multipole method for elliptic difference equations: Numerical results

 \section{Numerical results}

 In this section we present numerical results that demonstrate the accuracy, computational cost, and parallel performance of the FLGF method.
 The results reported are for the discrete Poisson equation in 3D.
-The accuracy of the method is determined by the difference between the computed solution and $\mathsf{u}$ of the difference equation in Eq.~\ref{eq:dpoisson}, as opposed to $u$ of the PDE in Eq.~\ref{eq:poisson}.
+We clarify that the solution error is measured with respect to the exact solution of the \emph{discrete} Poisson problem, as opposed to the exact solution of the \emph{continuous} Poisson problem.

 As in Section~\ref{sec:flgf}, the active evaluation grid is defined to be equal to the active source grid.
 For all test cases, blocks/intervals belonging to level $\ell$ are chosen to contain $n^\ell_b$ points in each directions.
-In the interest of brevity, we only consider schemes where the number of interpolation nodes per interval is same for all levels, $n^{\ell}_b=n_I$ for $\ell=1,2,\dots,L$, and require that $n_I=n^0_b+1$\footnote{Our implementation requires for intervals belonging to $\ell>0$ have a one grid point overlap with its neighboring intervals along $(n_1,n_2,n_3)$ directions, where $n_i=\{0,1\}$ and at least one $n_i$ is non-zero.}.
-These considerations reduce the parameter space of possible schemes to cases where spacing between nodes of parent intervals is twice that of child intervals.
+In the interest of brevity, we only consider schemes where the number of interpolation nodes per interval is the same for all levels, $n^{\ell}_b=n_I$ for $\ell=1,2,\dots,L$, and require that $n_I=n^0_b+1$. \footnote{ Our implementation requires that intervals belonging to $\ell>0$ have a one grid point overlap with their neighboring intervals along $(n_1,n_2,n_3)$ directions, where $n_i=\{0,1\}$ and at least one $n_i$ is non-zero. } These considerations reduce the parameter space of possible schemes to cases where the spacing between nodes of parent intervals is twice that of child intervals.
 Furthermore, there is effectively no regularization/interpolation between level 0 and level 1, since the nodes on level 1 coincide with the underlying grid points.
-Following the discussion of Section~\ref{sec:prelim_interp} we set maximum number nodes used for interpolating a value at single point, $n_\text{max}$, to be $10$ for all test cases.
+Following the discussion of Section~\ref{sec:prelim_interp} we set the maximum number of nodes used for interpolating a value at single point, $n_\text{max}$, to be $10$ for all test cases.

 We note that the previous restrictions are only imposed for the purpose of a concise exposition.
 The non-scale-invariant behavior of most LGFs suggests that, in general, non-trivial performance gains can be achieved by tuning $n^{\ell}_b$ for each level.
-Given the LGF of the discrete Laplace operator is approximately scale-invariant away from the origin, possible performance gains achieved by varying $n^{\ell}_b$ are not considered in the present discussion.
+Given that the LGF of the discrete Laplace operator is approximately scale-invariant away from the origin, possible performance gains achieved by varying $n^{\ell}_b$ are not considered in the present discussion.